QuarkNerd/blog/bmacdonald/_posts/2018-02-27-passive-security-testing-while-you-manually-test.md

 image: ''
 ---
 As a Software Tester, I spend a lot of time executing exploratory tests on websites.
-Recently I came across a simple method to incorporate Security Testing into a manual testing workflow.
+Recently I came across a simple method to incorporate Security Testing into an exploratory testing workflow.
 The bonuses of this method are:

 - the security tool setup is quick